 It's not just the prices that make a difference, either.
 There's also usage.

 An energy broker knows how to estimate future load usage, so you're not signing on for more (or less) energy than you really need.

-3. An energy broker helps you easily compare offers
+3. A commercial energy broker helps you easily compare offers

 When procuring energy for your facility, one of the key steps is comparing offers from suppliers.
 These comparisons can get pretty complex.
 Having an energy broker break things down can help you easily digest the information.
 For example: Is the supplier response for "energy only" pricing?
 Is capacity and transmission treated as a straight pass through?
 Is gross receipts tax included?

 Get an easy-to-understand comparison of offers from various suppliers, so you know what you're getting yourself into.
 This way, a consultant can help you reach your fiscal and usage goals.

 Plus, if you're looking to prioritize sustainability without sacrificing price, you can compare different energy products that include renewable and stored energy.